 It should also enhance the potential for the successful reintroduction of native fauna, such as Kiwi, allow Waiheke to become a sanctuary for existing native species, encourage and inspire Waiheke Island residents and visitors to participate in predator control and conservation and create a success storey that will inspire others, including future generations to become involved in environmental initiatives.

 As Waiheke is possum free initially the first phase of the programme was a “proof-of-concept” phase focused on the eradication of mustelids through the use of existing best practice trapping systems and emerging technologies and in due course this will be extended to rodents.
 The programme will also looked to engage the community in this initiative and others to include responsible pet ownership.

-An Expert Advisory Panel was been established to include leading scientists and others involved in mustelid and rodent control.
-A Stakeholders Group includes representatives from the Hauraki Gulf Conservation Trust, Ngati Paoa, Waiheke Resources Trust, Hauraki Islands Branch of Forest & Bird, Rocky Bay Ratbusters, large landowners and the SPCA.
+An Expert Advisory Panel was established to include leading scientists and others involved in mustelid and rodent control.
+A Stakeholders Group, to drive the project, was formed to include representatives from the Hauraki Gulf Conservation Trust, Waiheke Resources Trust, Forest & Bird, Rocky Bay Ratbusters, Large landowners, SPCA, Local Board and local Iwi.

 A co-ordinator and trapper team completed the “proof-of-concept” phase and a report back to DoC and Auckland Council was made in June 2017.